mikkurogue/cube-type-extract/README.md

 - Cubejs running on a local machine (hardcoded url is set to localhost:4000, which is the default)
 - Go installed on your machine (If running/building from source)
+- You must edit your configuration file to your needs, otherwise it wont work with just the default configuration.

 ## Use case